JumpsecLabs/Developer.Handbook/README.md

 - Each development project, that is deployed must have 3 branches:
   - main (production branch)
   - testing (similar to main, but to test everything is ok before merging to production)
-  - dev (basis for Pull Requests and continious development)
+  - development (basis for Pull Requests and continious development)

+- Each repository that has code must be checked by Github dependend bot.
+It informs about available updates and mentions security issues

 - each change must have an associated issue / task
   - Because this way all work is done in isolation on a dedicated branch rather than the main branch.
 It allows you to submit multiple pull requests without confusion.
 You can iterate without polluting the master branch with potentially unstable, unfinished code